thradams/cake/manual.md

 ###  Extension - [[cake::destroy, cake::free]]  attributes

-Cake has imaginary flags with explicity and implicity operations to set or clear these flags.

-These operations and flags exists only in compile time, no runtime operation is executed.
+Cake declarators (variables) have imaginary flags.

 At this moment cake has 3 built-in imaginary flags: